Always Encrypted with secure enclaves

 - The only supported key stores for storing enclave-enabled column master keys are Windows Certificate Store and Azure Key Vault.

 - To trigger an in-place cryptographic operation via

 ALTER COLUMN, you need to issue the statement using a query window in SSMS or Azure Data Studio, or you can write your own program that issues the statement.
 Currently, the

 Set-SqlColumnEncryptioncmdlet in the SqlServer PowerShell module and the Always Encrypted wizard in SQL Server Management Studio don't support in-place encryption.
 Move the data out of the database for cryptographic operations, even if the column encryption keys used for the operations are enclave-enabled.

-- Tutorial: Getting started with Always Encrypted with secure enclaves in SQL Server
+- Tutorial: Getting started using Always Encrypted with secure enclaves

 - Configure and use Always Encrypted with secure enclaves